Studios Two and Three, EMI Studios, Abbey Road

 The first of the mixes was considered the best, and was issued as a single and on the Abbey Road album.

-The new mix freed up track four for the guitar solos by George Harrison, Lennon and McCartney, which were recorded in Studio Three from 6pm to midnight.
+The new mix freed up track four for the new guitar solos by, in order of appearance, McCartney, Harrison, and Lennon.
+The solos were recorded in Studio Three from 6pm to midnight.

 The idea for guitar solos was very spontaneous and everybody said, ‘Yes!
 Definitely’ – well, except for George, who was a little apprehensive at first.
 But he saw how excited John and Paul were so he went along with it.
 Truthfully, I think they rather liked the idea of playing together, not really trying to outdo one another per se, but engaging in some real musical bonding.